johnverbiest/Blog/_posts/2019-09-11-azure-memory-dump-analysis.md

 ![Application Insights](/assets/azure-memdump-ai.png)

 In case of this screenshot, the instance name is RD0003FF22484C, but that will be different for your case.
 There are other ways of detecting what instance is the naughty one.
-For example, you can use the application insights search option, or any other way to find the instance name
+For example, you can use the application insights search option, or any other way to find the instance name.

 ## Requesting the memory dump
 You should request the memory dump while the mischief is happening.
 A memory dump is a snapshot of threads and memory of the running web app and does not contain historical data.
 Getting a memory dump when the error is no longer happening is pointless.